edwinb/Idris2-boot/CONTRIBUTING.md

 * Uniqueness types (instead, Idris 2 is based on QTT and supports linearity)
 * Some esoteric syntax experiments, such as match applications
+* Syntax extensions (at least in the unrestricted form from Idris 1)
+* DSL blocks (probably) unless someone has a compelling use case that can't be done another way